Many Beginnings

 Pulling together enough money to start production was the first hurdle.
 Calling in favours only gets you so far.
 But waiting for the perfect conditions gets you nowhere.
 We committed ourselves to head to Nepal in March and April, and make the best of whatever resources we could bring together.
 I already had the right team on the ground, plus 15 years of experience on location, plus a dusty old plan for a series I had written four years earlier.

 The only piece missing from our project really is how we're going to screen it.
-Neither Lee nor myself have a proven record of delivering long form content.
-We've both done a tonne of broadcast quality video production in recent years, but nothing quite like ten 30 minute episodes.
+I don't have a proven record for producing commercial television.
+We've both done a tonne of broadcast quality video production in recent years of a similar length and depth, but just not on location in Nepal for a streaming service.
 We knew nobody would take a chance on commissioning two unknowns, and that we need to produce the story first and then try to sell it.

 Cam Barnett was waiting in the wings once again.
 Four years since our first steps towards the Tashi project, Cam was back again to help us look for paths forward when we pull the production together.
 There are no guarantees that we will find an audience, let alone that we'll get paid for our work.
 Some rivers flow wide and gentle, while others tumble over rapids.